paixel-company/neurofly/README.md

 Then you should see the extracted segments and a z002.db file in your working dictionary.

-### Manual Proofreading
+### Manual proofreading
 Then skip the connection stage (algorithm is in development) and manually proofread the result.

-Launch segs_annotator using command line interface 'segs_annotator' or from napari menu, Plugin -> neurofly -> Segs Annotator
+Launch annotation tool from napari menu, Plugin -> neurofly -> Segs Annotator

 #### Load data
 Load image file (z002.ims) and database file (z002.db), then click 'refresh panorama' button to show the panorama view.